 They offer unconditional love.

 No matter what you are going through, your dog is always there to offer love and acceptance.
 It can be difficult to talk to a person about your feelings and emotions during low mental health periods.
 However, you can chat to your dog about anything you want, and they won’t judge or talk back.
 It doesn’t matter how sad or lonely you are – a dog will always love you.
+Show your love back to your pet through these comfy and adorable dog hoodies and sweatshirts!

 They distract us